muf15/skill-sensei/README.md

-# 🧠 Skill Sensie
+# 🧠 Skill Sensei

-**Skill Sensie** is a smart upskilling platform that helps individuals identify their weak areas and grow by providing personalized learning paths and curated resources.
-Whether you're a student, developer, or professional, Skill Sensie acts as your personal learning guide.
+**Skill Sensei** is a smart upskilling platform that helps individuals identify their weak areas and grow by providing personalized learning paths and curated resources.
+Whether you're a student, developer, or professional, Skill Sensei acts as your personal learning guide.

 ---